explore the pacific region, luxuriant nature, and historic cities!

 This region's lush rainforests and mangroves harbor unique species, including the Harpy Eagle, Chocó Vireo, and colorful poison dart frogs.
 With over 600 bird species, Chocó in the Pacific Coast is a top destination for birdwatchers.
 Its rich ecosystems provide a sanctuary for endangered species, making it a vital area for conservation and ecotourism.

-Is it safe to travel to the pacific coast?
+Is it safe to travel to the Pacific Coast?

 Most of the coastal settlements of interest to tourists are quite safe, but the borders with Panama and Ecuador remain major drug-trafficking corridors.
 The FCO advise against all but essential travel to: